connorlubsen/connorlubsen.github.io/index.md

 Course Instructor <br>
 _Aug 2025 - Dec 2025_
-- Teaching Comutational Economics, Python Section
+- Teaching Computational Economics, Python Section
 - Focuses on how to use the python code language as a medium of analysis for Economic questions and research.

 * * *